-22) Prior to occupation of the co-living units a Residents Management Strategy shall be submitted to, and approved in writing by, the City Council, as local planning authority.
-The Residents Management Strategy shall include details of maintenance, smoking arrangements, security, energy management, janitorial services, common parts cleaning, exterior services, and building policies in relation to waste disposal, storage and deliveries.
+21) Prior to occupation of the co-living use, a Residents Management Strategy shall be submitted to, and approved in writing by, the City Council, as local planning authority.
+The Residents Management Strategy shall include details of maintenance, security, energy management, janitorial services, common parts cleaning, exterior services, and building policies in relation to waste disposal, storage and deliveries.